ddutjnrevenge-universe/ApacheSpark-Python/Databricks_Spark/README.md

                 + Available on premium workspace

 ## Access Azure Data Lake using Access Keys
-- Each storage account comes with 2 512 bit keys
+- Each storage account comes with 2 512-bit keys
 - The access key give full access to the storage account => Secure them in Azure Key Vault
 - Keys can be rotated (regenerated)
 - Databricks and Azure Data Lake recommends using the ABFS (Azure Blob File System driver)